carbon-language/carbon-lang/docs/project/goals.md

 The first six of these represent our fundamental goals for the software we want to implement in Carbon.
-However, we cannot simply replace all of the existing C++ software and programmers.
+However, we cannot simply replace all of the existing C++ software and engineers.
 Carbon must be reachable from where we are, which motivates the seventh goal around interoperability and migration.

 These are expected to be largely independent goals.
 We cannot give up any one of